edgeofmagic/imgmatch/README.md

 m0
 m1
 ````
-These contain symbolic links to sets of files that appear to be duplicate images:
+These contain symbolic links the files that appear to be duplicate images:
 ```` bash
 $ ls matches/m0
 aardvark.jpg